Do you dream of a wardrobe that truly fits your needs? If so, spend a few thoughts on how your environment influences what you want to wear.

 - Do temperature and weather conditions vary throughout the year?

 - How many distinct seasons do I have to consider?

 - Do I frequently travel to destinations that have a very different climate?

 Local Environment and Infrastructure

-Where we live in terms of the local environment and infrastructure also plays a role in wardrobe planning.
-We have different needs when living in a big city, small town, or in the countryside.
+The local environment and infrastructure also play a role when planning and curating our wardrobe.
+We have different needs living in a big city, small town, or in the countryside.
 Just think of footwear.
-Given you live in a big city, you want to have a pair of comfy sneakers to commute.
-Your stilettos won’t work for a small town that has – lovely but hard to walk – cobblestone sidewalks.
-And if you live in the middle of nowhere, you’ll probably be happy wearing outdoor boots.
+In a big city, you likely want a pair of comfy sneakers for your commute.
+On the other hand, in the middle of nowhere, you’ll probably be happy wearing some heavy-duty boots.

 - Do I live in a (big) city, (small) town, or in the countryside?

-- What kind of clothes are appropriate where I live?
+- What types of clothes are appropriate where I live?